micahshute/flatiron_cohort_lead_lessons/sql_queries_challenge/instructions.md

 - Get a list of all crimes a criminal committed
 - Get a list of all crimes associated with one organization
 - Get a list of all criminals associated with one organization
+- Get a count of all criminals in an organization
+- Get a count of all crimes committed by a criminal
+- Get a count of all crimes committed by an organization
+- Get a count of all criminals in an organizaiton and the total number of crimes commited by the organization

 Deliver your report by the end of the study group!